 Rabbits are often referred to as "guts with fur" because they are so prone to ileus, also known as gastrointestinal stasis.
-If something is going wrong in a rabbit's body, their intestines—or guts—will typically be the first things affected.
+If something goes wrong in a rabbit's body, their intestines—or guts—will typically be the first things affected.

 What Is Ileus?

 When the intestines of a rabbit stop moving food out through the colon and finally the rectum, it is called ileus, or gastrointestinal stasis.
 A rabbit should always be eating and defecating but when they stop doing one or both of those things the bacteria inside their intestines start producing excessive gas.
 This gas is painful and prevents your rabbit from wanting to eat more.
 Since rabbits cannot vomit, their owners need to help them work the food and gas out of their body using medications and stimulation.

 Medications Used for Ileus

 Your exotics vet may prescribe gut motility drugs, such as metoclopramide (Reglan) or cisapride (not commonly available) along with pain medication.
 Drugs to decrease the amount of gas, such as simethicone (Gas-X), are sometimes recommended, as well as probiotics and other medications.
 Force-feeding is a must if your rabbit isn't eating since food needs to be put in to get waste coming out.

 Until your rabbit is eating and defecating normally you should treat it as an ileus case.
 With quick action and proper treatment, your rabbit will be back to normal in no time at all.
 Ileus can be deadly if left untreated though, so within 24 hours of your rabbit not eating or defecating you should be starting treatment.
 If you can't get into an exotics vet in that time frame, start by syringe feeding (mixed vegetable baby food or Critical Care) and offering water in a dish or via syringe.